-Exercise 1.4.3.
+EXERCISE 1.4.3.
 Show the claimed properties of the solution of such ODE.

-In the paper by Wang [122] it is proved that in dimension two every convex and translating flow must be either the product of a grim reaper with \mathbb{R} or a rotationally symmetric strictly convex entire graph and that in every dimension larger than two there exist examples which are not rotationally symmetric and also non entire solutions of the above PDE (actually, convex solutions defined in strips of \mathbb{R}^n).
+In the paper by Wang [122] it is proved that in dimension two every convex and translating flow must be rotationally symmetric and that in every dimension larger than two there exist examples which are not rotationally symmetric and also non entire solutions of the above PDE (actually, convex solutions defined in strips of \mathbb{R}^n).
 See also [124, page 536] and [55].